miakepia/portfolio/pages/taxonomy.md

 <section>
 <div class="intro">
-   <h1>Improving navigation</h1>
+   <h1>Improving users journeys on GOV.UK</h1>

   In 2018, a user couldn't move easily from one part of GOV.UK to another.
 The website was made up of three separate and siloed areas, with no reliable way of navigating across them.

   Users couldn’t find what they needed or complete tasks, and publishers couldn’t easily link content together.
 </div>
 </section>